achengs/paredit-cm/README.md

 ## Customization

-You can change the key shortcuts by editing your copy of resources/js/keymap-paredit-cm.js
+You can change the key shortcuts by editing your copy of `resources/js/keymap-paredit-cm.js`

 ## Running the Tests

 ### From the command line
-lein cljsbuild test
+`lein cljsbuild test`

 ### With figwheel and emacs
 * Jack in
-* When your browser loads index.html, show the javascipt console
+* When your browser loads `index.html`, show the javascipt console
 * Edit code or tests.
 The tests should run.

 ## License